Where To Have A Birthday With An Open Bar

 Open bars aren’t just for cruise ships, weddings, and alumni events where you’re supposed to drink a lot of warm champagne and donate money.
-They’re also perfect for birthdays - provided you can locate one that’s reasonably affordable.
-So if you have a party coming up, and you want to find a place where you and your friends can have drinks without having to keep track of who’s buying the next round, here are a bunch of great options, with prices per person.
+They’re also perfect for birthdays.
+If you have a party coming up and you want to find a place where you and your friends can drink without having to keep track of who’s buying the next round, here are a bunch of great options, with prices per person.
 (Needless to say, you should get in touch with your bar of choice to work out the details.)

-The Deal: $30 For Two Hours Of Beer/Wine, $10 For Each Additional Hour; $45 For Two Hours Of Mid-Level Liquor/Beer/Wine, $20 For Each Additional Hour; $55 For Two Hours Of Top Shelf Liquor/Beer/Wine, $22 For Each Additional Hour
+The Deal: $20 For One Hour Of Beer/Wine, $15 For Each Additional Hour; $30 For One Hour Of Mid-Level Liquor/Beer/Wine, $20 For Each Additional Hour; $40 For One Hour Of Top Shelf Liquor/Beer/Wine, $25 For Each Additional Hour

 Printers Alley is a big Nashville-themed bar in the Garment District where you can sit under an old-timey neon sign and eat a fried chicken sandwich.
 It’s great for groups, and it’s a convenient place to throw a party if you happen to live or work in Midtown and need a bar where you’ll actually want to hang out.